diexban/AWS-Solution-for-A-Web-Application/README.md

 - terraform apply: Apply the changes to provision the infrastructure.
 - Terraform Apply Successful:

-If the terraform apply step completes successfully, resources are created or modified in AWS.
+If the terraform apply step completes successfully then resources are created or modified in AWS.

 ### Slack or Email Notification: